 We’ll add a few more things soon as we transition to this new phase:

-- Children’s Ministry will be available for both Sunday morning services
+- Children’s Ministry is available for both Sunday morning services

 - External groups permitted to return, subject to usage requirements

 If you want to receive Holy Communion please worship online first and come over to church at the end of the broadcast.
 Receiving Holy Communion is the culmination of a carefully crafted service and we are keeping the first part online so that you can hear the word, confess your sins, and be assured of God’s grace, before coming here in person.

 We will still serve Communion safely in factory-sealed containers of bread and wine.We ask that you remain in your vehicle.

 If you want to take Communion to a member of our church who cannot be here, please speak to Rev. Ben Wulpi first and he can remind you of things we’ve published before about home Communion and our Lending iPads for those who need it.

 I know that our plan might seem intricate and unusual, but it enables us to serve Holy Communion in both kinds to every member of our church safely and to ensure that no one is excluded simply because they are vulnerable.
 It also means that when the weather permits, we can gather to worship as a congregation for the first time in several months.

 The safest and easiest way to give is to mail in checks or ask your bank to take care for that for you on a regular basis.
 Our new app also enables electronic giving and it is quick and easy to use.